replayio/docs/src/app/reference/integrations/replay-apis/replay-driver/page.md

 ---
 title: Replay Driver
-description: The Replay Driver is a dynamically linked library which can be loaded by applications which want to record their behavior and upload those recordings for inspection using the Replay Protocol.
+description: The Replay Driver is a dynamically linked library which can be loaded by applications which want to record their behavior and upload those replay for inspection using the Replay Protocol.
 image: /images/chrome.png
 ---